ralfting/scroll-triger/README.md

 }
 ```

-Respire: is the anticipation to invoke the first function of parameters.
+Respire: is the anticipation to invoke the first `doSomethingNice`.
 This is invoked 100px before
 ```
 const config = {
   start: '#start',